BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 Applications for the BBC’s journalism graduate scheme, officially known as the BBC Journalist Apprenticeship Scheme, are now open.
 If you’re looking to find out a little more about what exactly it entails, you’re in good hands with us.

-The first and most important thing to note is that the BBC has renamed their scheme in recent years: what used to be called the BBC Journalism Trainee Scheme is now referred to as the BBC Journalist Apprenticeship Scheme.
+The first and most important thing to note is that the BBC has renamed their scheme in recent years: what used to be called the BBC Journalism Trainee Scheme is now referred to as the BBC Journalist Apprenticeship Scheme, and there are two different apprenticeship levels you can apply for within that — Level 5 and Level 7.

 You can see full details of all of the graduate schemes currently open in the UK here, as well a wider list of entry to mid-level journalism jobs on our jobs board.